-You have probably been told that introducing artificial nipples within the first month of life can confuse a breastfed baby and cause them to latch improperly or refuse the breast altogether.
+You have probably been told that introducing artificial nipples too early can confuse a breastfed baby and cause them to latch improperly or refuse the breast altogether.

 In this post, you’ll learn: